speedata/fixxref/README.md

 # Fix PDF Xref table

-This little program fixes an XRef (cross reference) table in PDF files.
+This little program fixes an XRef (cross reference) table in PDF files and updates `/Length` fields for streams.
 Warning: this is for educational purpose only and won't work on real world PDF files.

 ## Rationale